For Students Who Have Been Approved For Notetakers

 3.)
 Photocopier Scan: In the East Annex we have available to notetakers a photocopier that they may use free of charge to scan their notes and email them directly to us in an easy 3 step process.
 A quick training on how to use the copier is available from the notetaker coordinator in room 123 or the administrative assistant in room 121 of the East Annex and is encouraged to avoid multiple visits for the same set of notes.

 At the end of a semester, once all the notes have been received, the notetaker is granted a scholarship to the University of Maine Bookstore for EVERY class they provided notes for: a notetaker is free to volunteer for as many classes they have that need a notetaker.

 The Scholarship is good for any item in the bookstore, not just books.
 Alternately, a letter of service can be written for the notetaker listing the hours of volunteer service as a notetaker that can be used to meet service requirements (for a fraternity/sorority or service organization for instance).
-In addition, upon request, a letter of appreciation can be made for a notetaker on University of Maine Disability Services Letterhead thanking them for their service to be included with their resume.
+In addition, upon request, a letter of appreciation can be made for a notetaker on University of Maine Student Accessibility Services Letterhead thanking them for their service to be included with their resume.

 Frequency is very important for the effectiveness of (and the easiness of sharing) notes.
 Notes are to be turned in within twenty four hours of a class, and forty-eight hours in advance of a test.
 The best way to ensure this is to find a rhythm early on when sharing your notes and make it apart of your routine.
 Especially when using an app option, this can be accomplished within minutes.